India questions U.S. green energy incentives at WTO

-GENEVA (Reuters) - India hit back at U.S. accusations of trade restrictions in its solar industry on Wednesday, suggesting Washington was guilty of the banned practices, in a move that may deepen divides between giants of the developing and developed world.
+GENEVA, April 17 (Reuters) - India has asked the United States to justify apparent trade restrictions in renewable energy projects, a challenge to a major critic of its own trade policies that may deepen divides between giants of the developing and developed world.

-India asked Washington to justify incentives offered to U.S. companies to use local labor and products in renewable energy and water projects, in filings to the World Trade Organization published on Wednesday.
+India is concerned that incentives offered to U.S. companies to use local labour and products might break global trade rules, it said in a filing to the World Trade Organization published on Wednesday.

-It cited a list of projects in U.S. states and regions.
-“As the U.S. is aware, compliance with requirements of WTO agreements extends to all levels of government within a WTO member,” India said in one of the filings.

-Its requests for information - sometimes used as a precursor to a formal trade dispute - came two months after the United States launched a trade dispute about incentives offered to local suppliers in India’s solar industry.
+Its request for information - sometimes a precursor to a formal trade dispute - came two months after the United States launched a similar dispute about incentives offered to local suppliers in India’s solar industry.

 Both sets of allegations focus on the use of “local content requirements” that encourage companies to use local inputs in their projects, which can amount to discrimination against foreign firms and a breach of international trade law.

-Local content requirements have been a growing area of trade friction since Japan and the European Union challenged Canada over a renewable energy scheme in the province of Ontario.
+Local content requirements have been in the spotlight since Japan and the European Union challenged Canada over a renewable energy promotion scheme run by the province of Ontario.

-Canada lost the case at the WTO and, although it is still due for a final appeal ruling by May 6, its defeat has triggered a hunt for other discriminatory clauses worldwide, led by the United States, the European Union and Japan.
+In that case, a panel of WTO adjudicators agreed with them.
+Although the case is still due for a final appeal ruling by May 6, it has triggered a hunt for other discriminatory clauses worldwide, led by the United States, the European Union and Japan.

 Their scrutiny has fallen upon capital-intensive industries in big developing markets, where they could potentially force open markets worth billions of dollars to their own companies.

-Aside from the U.S. complaint about India’s solar sector, the three rich trading powers have questioned the validity of local content rules in Indonesia’s telecoms, mining, oil and gas sectors and Nigeria’s energy industry.
+Aside from the huge but struggling solar sector, the three rich trading powers have questioned the validity of local content rules in Indonesia’s telecoms, mining, oil and gas sectors and Nigeria’s energy industry.

 They are also suspicious of Brazil’s tax rules, such as a 30 percentage points hike in sales tax on cars that do not meet a 65 percent local content threshold, they said in a statement circulated by the WTO on Wednesday.